for Veterans and the Public

 Clinical trials follow a set of rules called a protocol.
 The protocol says who can participate, how long the study is, and which tests need to be done.

-When you are in a clinical trial, you may need to see the doctor more often and sometimes stay overnight in the hospital.
-This is because they want to check the effects of the medicine carefully.
-Because clinical trials are research, they will often test the real drug against a placebo (or sugar pill).
+When you are in a clinical trial, you may need to see the doctor more often and rarely stay overnight in the hospital.
+This is because the clinical trial staff want to check the effects of the medicine carefully.
+Because clinical trials are research, they will sometimes test the real drug against a placebo (or sugar pill).
+Your doctor will tell you whether or not the clinical trial uses a placebo.
 Usually you will not know if you are taking the medicine or the placebo until the clinical trial is over.

 How do I begin a clinical trial?